-Give it a quick press with your iron.
-Double check to make sure everything is square.
+Give it a quick press with your iron, and double check to make sure everything is square.

-Use your rectangular ruler and cut your 2.5” strips.
-For our example, we need to cut 5.
+Use your rectangular ruler and cut 2.5" strips.
+Per our example, you need to cut 5 long strips.

-After you’ve cut your strips, you need to stitch them all together and form the “binding tape,” as I call it.
-Here’s where we wade into unknown territory.
-A lot of tutorials will tell you to bind your strips at an angle, and that is one way to do this.
-Since this is a tutorial for beginners, I’m going to teach you a simpler way.
+After you cut your strips, you need to machine or hand stitch them all together and form the "binding tape," as I call it.
+Here’s where we wade into unknown territory — a lot of binding tutorials tell you to bind your strips at an angle, and that's one way to do it.
+Since this tutorial is for beginners, however, I’m going to teach you a simpler way.

-Bind them with a straight seam, approximately ¾-1” from the edge.
+Start sewing them with a straight seam, approximately 3/4" to 1" from the edge.

 Finger press the seam open.

-Repeat this process for the rest of your strips.
+Repeat this process for the rest of your binding strips.

 Give the binding tape a good pressing, making sure to press the seams open.
-Once you’ve completed this, you’ll need to carefully and accurately fold your “binding tape” in half lengthwise.
-Once the raw edges are even, press the folded binding tape once more.
+Once you’ve completed this, you need to carefully and accurately fold the binding tape you created in half lengthwise.
+Once you even out the raw edges, press the folded binding tape once more.

 Attaching the Binding

-Before you attach the binding, square up your quilt.
-Cut away any excess batting around the edges.
-Now you’re ready to begin attaching the binding of your quilt.
+Before you attach the binding, square up your quilt to precise right angles, and use a rotary cutter to trim away any excess batting around the raw edges.
+Next, follow these steps to attach the binding of your quilt:

-Begin attaching the binding approximately 6-10” away from one of the corners.
+Begin attaching the binding approximately 6" to 10" away from one corner of the quilt.

 Align the raw edges of the quilt sandwich and the binding tape.

-Stitch the binding tape to the quilt sandwich using a ¼” seam allowance.
-Make sure to check that the binding tape and quilt sandwich are even throughout.
+Stitch the binding tape to the quilt sandwich using a 1/4" seam allowance.
+Make sure to keep the binding tape and quilt sandwich even throughout the process.

-Continue stitching the binding fabric to about ¼” from the edge of the fabric.
-It can be helpful to put a pin here so you don’t stitch too far.
+Continue stitching the binding fabric to about 1/4" from the edge of the fabric.
+To prevent stitching too far, it's helpful to put a pin here so you know where to stop.

 Quilt Binding Corners

 Now, we’re at a corner.
-Bindings use something called mitered corners.
-It sounds a lot more complicated than it is, though.
-Here’s how you put mitered corners on your binding:
+Bindings use something called mitered corners, though the term sounds a lot more complicated than it is.
+Here’s how you miter the corners on your binding:

-With the quilt off of the sewing machine and the edge with the attached binding tape laying left-to-right in front of you, fold the binding tape up and perpendicular to the attached binding.
-Ensure that the corner of the fold is a 45-degree angle.
-See figure 1
+With the quilt off of the sewing machine and the edge with the attached binding tape laying left to right in front of you, fold the binding tape up and perpendicular to the attached binding.
+When you do this, the corner of the fold should be a 45-degree angle.
+See Figure 1.

-Hold the 45 degree angle in place and then fold the rest of the binding tape down the next edge of the quilt.
+Hold the 45-degree angle in place, then fold the rest of the binding tape down the next edge of the quilt.
 Make sure the folded edge aligns with the edge of the quilt.
-See figure 2.
+See Figure 2.

 Mark where you finished stitching the last edge with a pin or chalk pencil.

-Place your sewing foot on that marker, sew a few stitches and then back tack a few.
+Place your sewing foot on that marker, sew a few stitches, then back tack a few more stitches.

 Attach the binding tape to the next side of the quilt as before.

-At this point, the corners should have a triangular fold with two 45-degree angles and one 90-degree angle.
+When you finish, the corners should have a triangular fold with two 45-degree angles and one 90-degree right angle.

 Stitching Together the Binding Tape

-At this point, almost all of the binding tape should be attached to your quilt sandwich.
-You will, however, have loose fabric at both ends of the tape.
-You need to stitch those together.
-Here’s how you do that:
+At this point, almost all the binding tape should be attached to your quilt sandwich.
+You should, however, expect loose fabric at both ends of the tape and need to stitch those together.
+You complete this task by doing the following:

-Trim the ends of the binding tape so that they overlap about ½”.
+Trim the ends of the binding tape so they overlap about 1/2".